KonnorRogers/role-components/docs/src/_documentation/components/listbox.md

 - If one or more options are selected before the listbox receives focus, focus is set on the first option in the list that is selected.

 <%= render Alert.new(type: "info") do %>
-  The keyboard shortcuts in a single select listbox are also supported in a multi-select listbox.
+  The keyboard shortcuts supported in a single select listbox are also supported in a multi-select listbox.

-  The <kbd>Control</kbd> key also supports <kbd>Command</kbd> on MacOS.
+  The <kbd>Control</kbd> key and <kbd>Command</kbd> behave the same on MacOS.
 <% end %>

 - <kbd>Space</kbd>: changes the selection state of the focused option.